Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

     echo =+=+=+=+=+=+=+= END OF Your public key.
       '
     ```
-    After running the above, your terminal should look something like this [sample-ssh-keygen-output][keygen output].
+    After running the above, your terminal should look something like this [keygen output][sample-ssh-keygen-output].

     Between the =+=+=+=+=+=+=+= is one line of ASCII output, which will likely
     show up on your terminal as multiple lines.
 If you are later cutting and pasting